Nicholas-Barnes-Ohio/Trender6/README.md

 # Trender6

-This repository is in EXTREME draft mode.
+This repository is in EXTREME draft mode and I am new to Github, so nothing is mistakes should be exptected.
 The level of detail developed will dependent on community interest.

 Mash-up of the Ender 6 and Voron Trident.
 Bringing the Trident Grantry and Stealthburner toolhead to the Ender 6's enclosed frame.
 There are other projects which have brought Voron elements to the Ender 6 frame.
 This version allows the design to be fully enclosed.
 My version retained the stock z-axis and utilized as many stock Voron Trident parts as practical.
 The main drawback is a loss of z travel.
 I valued enclosablty over z-travel.